iotaledger/iota.rs/documentation/docs/libraries/python/api_reference.md

 def get_node()
 ```

-Get a node candidate from the synced node pool.
+Get a node candidate from the healthy node pool.

 <a id="iota_client.client.IotaClient.get_network_info"></a>